 The CGI usage was also kept pretty self-contained and was used sparingly, this helped to give the film a nice balance of practical and digital storytelling.

 The blend of special FX also complemented the blend of the original Star Wars characters and the new ones.
-Character interaction between these two different groups was captivating and held your attention for the most part.
+The character interaction between these two different groups was captivating and held your attention for the most part.

 The film started very strongly and the pace was frantic, it was scene after scene and rarely paused for breath.
-There was lots of questions left unanswered about some character story lines and backgrounds, but J.J Abrams isn’t afraid to keep his cards close to his chest in the first movie of an ongoing saga.
+There were lots of questions left unanswered about some character storylines and backgrounds, but J.J Abrams isn’t afraid to keep his cards close to his chest in the first movie of an ongoing saga.
 These questions will be answered, they are designed to keep you guessing and wanting more.